xyzzy/smile/README.md

     Conceptual listing of the stages together.

   - `Makefile.config`
     Used for inter-program communication sharing generator details.
+    Included is the version specific to the bundles `smile.com`.

+  - `smile.com`
+    All the effort dedicated to this.

 ## Building